 Kampala is the shiny jewel of East Africa.
-Despite being the capital and the largest city of Uganda, Kampala has some amazing twists to it.
+Despite being the capital and the largest city of Uganda, Kampala has some fantastic twists to it.
 The engaging and dynamic nature of the city remains a marvel to all who visit every year.
-Nearly all of its areas are hassle-free and there are plenty of attraction sites to keep you busy during your stay.
+Nearly all of its areas are hassle-free, and there are plenty of attraction sites to keep you busy during your stay.

 As the heartbeat of the nation, Kampala is blessed with a rich and colorful history.
-Ranging from fascinating places to the very compounds where the entire country was run before the intervention of the colonials masters, the tourist’s locations are almost inexhaustible.
+Ranging from fascinating places to colonial suburban streets, the tourist locations are almost inexhaustible.

 The city has several faces.
 Central Kampala, in particular, has its occasional chaotic traffic jam thanks to the ever-increasing number of shoppers, hawkers, and taxis roaming its streets.